Risk Management Structure

 - expenses incurred and difficulties in integrating or assimilating the operations, technology, personnel and culture of acquired businesses;

-- the inability to realize the synergy effects, such as technological development, expansion of individual user traffic and enterprise client base or cost reductions, that were anticipated in connection with the transaction;
+- the inability to realize the synergy effects, such as technological development, expansion of individual user traffic and business client base or cost reductions, that were anticipated in connection with the transaction;

-- the difficulty in ensuring that acquisitions reach the required regulatory compliance standard of the company;
+- the difficulty in ensuring that an acquisition reaches its required regulatory compliance standards;

-- the potential disruption of, and the distraction of management from, our regular business operations;
+- the potential disruption of, and the distraction of management from, the Company's regular business operations;

-- difficulties and substantial costs in connection with retaining the individual users, enterprise clients, key management or employees of an acquired company;
+- difficulties and substantial costs in connection with retaining the individual users, business clients, key management or employees of an acquired company;

 - the possibility that strategic alliance partners could later become competitors and utilize the know-how and business relationships they developed or acquired while in partnership with us;

-- the possible failure to ensure that the companies we acquire operate consistently with our regulatory compliance standards;
+- the failure to ensure that the companies the Company acquires operate in accordance with its regulatory compliance standards;

 - the possibility of overestimating the value of an acquired company, underestimating its legal or contingent liabilities or receiving insufficient indemnification of liabilities or insufficient escrowed amounts or insurance to secure such indemnities from the seller;